3 Ways Craft Beer Culture Encourages Alcohol Abuse

 The Growing Popularity of Craft Beer in the U.S.

-Craft breweries are defined as small, independent, and traditional breweries, which usually produce less than six million barrels a year, don’t tend to have financial connections to non-craft brewers, and use traditional ingredients such as malt barley to brew their beer.
+Craft breweries are defined as small, independent, and traditional breweries.
+They usually produce less than six million barrels a year, don’t tend to have financial connections to non-craft brewers, and use traditional ingredients such as malt barley to brew their beer.

-2. Breweries make drinking craft beer into a happening.
+2. Breweries make drinking craft beer into an occasion.

 3. Craft beer is really high in alcohol.